BillMcPhil/passwordman/README.md

-A simple password manager using a react frontend and python backend.
-Currently a WIP.
+A simple password manager that uses a React frontend and Flask backend.
+Uses Firebase to authenticate and encryption keys, storing passwords in a MongoDB database with AES-GCM encryption.